Irishbecky91/TheWaggingTailor/README.md

     - Values:
         - Loves animals
         - Fashionable
-        - Trend setter
+        - Trendsetter

     - Lifestyles:
         - Has or knows someone who does have Pets
-        - Keeps up with latest trends
+        - Keeps up with the latest trends
         - Goes to pet shows
         - Likes to dress up